Love After War

 Love After War is the fifth studio album by American R&B recording artist Robin Thicke.
 It was released on December 6, 2011, by Star Trak Entertainment in the United States.
-Love After War also features guest contributions by American rapper Lil Wayne.
+Drawing on Thicke's experiences of becoming a father and his relationship with Paula Patton, the album explores the "inner wars" of relationships and personal struggles, emphasizing love, compassion, patience, and understanding.
+Thicke wrote and produced the album himself, with Lil Wayne as its sole guest collaborator.

+The album received generally mixed-to-positive reviews, with critics praising Thicke's vocals, romantic songwriting, and polished blend of soul, funk, and bossa nova influences, while some found the 17-track album repetitive or overly superficial.
+Commercially, the underperformed.
+It debuted at number 22 on the US Billboard 200 and number 6 on the Top R&B/Hip-Hop Albums, becoming his fourth consecutive top-ten album on the latter chart but his first since A Beautiful World (2002) to miss the Billboard 200 top ten.
+The album's title track became Thicke's second number one hit on the US Adult R&B Songs chart.

+Background

+For his fifth studio album, Love After War, Thicke drew heavily on the experience of becoming a father and the changes it brought to his relationship with his wife, Paula Patton.
+Many of the album's songs were inspired by Patton and their relationship, while Thicke described the project more broadly as an exploration of the "inner wars" people face in relationships and within themselves.
+He wrote and produced the album himself, with Lil Wayne as its only guest collaborator, and sought to move beyond conflict, fear, and emotional turmoil toward love, compassion, patience, and understanding Thicke also connected the album’s emotional vulnerability to his identity as a soul singer, emphasizing the importance of personal relationships and vulnerability in his music.

 Singles

-The album's lead single and the title track "Love After War", was released on October 11, 2011.
-It officially impacted U.S. Urban radio on October 18, 2011.
+The album's lead single and title track, "Love After War", was released on October 11, 2011, and officially impacted U.S. Urban radio on October 18, 2011.
 The music video was released on November 21, 2011.
-It impacted Smooth Jazz radio on November 22, 2011.

-The album's second single "Pretty Lil' Heart" featuring Lil Wayne, was released on November 8, 2011.
-It impacted Urban and Urban Mainstream radio on November 21 and November 22, 2011.
-The music video was released on March 2, 2012.

-"All Tied Up" was released as the album's third single.
-It impacted Urban Adult Contemporary radio on April 10, 2012.
-The music video was released on June 7, 2012.
+The single also impacted Smooth Jazz radio on November 22, 2011.
+The album's second single, "Pretty Lil' Heart", featuring Lil Wayne, was released on November 8, 2011, and impacted Urban and Urban Mainstream radio on November 21 and November 22, respectively.
+The music video, in which Thicke adopted a James Dean-inspired look, was released on March 2, 2012.
+"All Tied Up" was subsequently released as the album's third single and impacted Urban Adult Contemporary radio on April 10, 2012.
+Its music video was released on June 7, 2012.